-Start exercise in such a way that does not radically engage you in hazardous and abrupt exertion, which means that activity should start slowly and then increase gradually.
+Start an exercise program in a way that does not radically cause hazardous and abrupt exertion.
+Start the activity slowly and then increase gradually.
 Exercise has benefits for the entire body—the lungs, heart, muscles, joints, and even the brain.

-Some results of regular exercise include burning up extra calories, relieving stress and tension, and improving coordination.
+Regular exercise results in burning extra calories, relieving stress and tension, and improving coordination.
 Exercise can be formal, such as aerobics classes, cycling, or swimming activities done with commitment and intention.
 It can also be very informal, such as when walking up the stairs to the office instead of taking the elevator.

-In addition to eating healthy and getting adequate exercise, it is also vital to remove bad habits that are self-destructive, in terms of health, for these habits will impede longevity and health.
+In addition to eating healthy and getting adequate exercise, it is vital to remove destructive habits that impede longevity and health.
+Unfortunately, bad habits often pose a challenge to eliminate.

-Examples of common bad habits that may pose a challenge to eliminate are smoking and drinking alcohol.
-It is counter-productive to eat right and get adequate exercise but then reverse the positive health effects of bad habits.
-Smoking can cause health problems, such as cancer, lung problems, and even cosmetic issues, such as yellow-stained teeth and premature wrinkles.
+Examples include smoking and drinking alcohol.
+It is counter-productive to eat right and get adequate exercise but then reverse the positive health benefits with bad habits.
+Smoking causes health problems, such as cancer, lung problems, and even cosmetic issues, such as yellow-stained teeth and premature wrinkles.
 Alcohol can be just as deadly, because if it doesn’t end up destroying internal organs—especially the liver—it may impair judgment that can cause other hazards.

-Many people want to live longer and healthier.
-The problem is that some people refuse to have the discipline and the commitment to make the necessary lifestyle adjustments.
-If you can channel your will in such a way that shows self-control and discipline to eat right, exercise, and cut out bad habits; you will likely see good results.
+Many people want to live long and healthy lives.
+The problem is that it requires discipline and the commitment to make the necessary lifestyle adjustments.
+If you can channel your will to demonstrate self-control to eat right, exercise, and cut out bad habits, you will likely see good results.